Arinerron/heaptrace/README.md

 	 Useful if heaptrace fails to automatically
 	 identify heap functions in a stripped binary.
 See the wiki for more info.

-  -b <number>, --break=<number>, --break-at=<number>
-	 Send SIGSTOP to the process at heap operation specified in `number` (before executing the heap function) and attach the GNU debugger (gdb) to the process.

-	 Also supports "segfault" in the `number` arg to launch gdb if the process exits abnormally
-	 (SIGSEGV, abort(), etc).
-And, "main" will break at the entry point to the binary (the process'
-	 AT_ENTRY auxiliary vector value).

-  -B <number>, --break-after=<number>
-	 Similar to `--break`.
-Replaces the tracer
-	 process with gdb, but only after the heap function returns.

   -F, --follow-fork, --follow